 I have such happy memories of painting pumpkins.
 Growing up, it was one of my favorite fall activities.
 I never even carved a pumpkin until I was dating my husband!
 Although I have since taken up carving pumpkins in the Fall, painting them will always be my pumpkin decoration of choice.

-Over the span of two afternoons, I sat down with Emily and we poured some creativity into our pumpkins and wanted to share the 5 creative ideas we came up with!
+Over the span of two afternoons, the team poured some creativity into our pumpkins and wanted to share the 5 creative ideas we came up with!

 1. Monogram or Initials